island-is/island.is/apps/services/auth/delegation-api/README.md

-# Public API
+# Delegation API

 ## About

-A service for external clients which allows them to query the list of available delegations.
+This is an internal api for delegation management for the Delegation System in the Service Portal.

 ## Getting started